sohilww/DotNet-From-Zero-by-Soheil-Karami/docs/DotNetFromZeroBySoheilKarami/docs/Contents/Session2/Database/02-SQL-Server-Query-Environment-&-Basic-SELECT.md

 1. Launch **SSMS** → _Connect_ to `(local)\SQLEXPRESS` (Windows Auth).
 2. Open a **New Query** window — you’re ready to type T‑SQL.

-_(Any T‑SQL client works, but all screenshots in this course come from SSMS.)_
+_(Any T‑SQL client works, but all queries in this course come from SSMS.)_

 ---